 You may already know that mascara is my essential makeup, the thing I don’t like to leave the house without, as it were, and although I have found my faves over the years, I’m still on the search for the ultimate mascara that does it all.
 Maybe this is it!

-I go through a fairly elaborate routine (actually it’s probably best to refer to it as a ritual!) to get my lashes the best they can be, and am resigned to knowing they will never be perfect.
+I go through a fairly elaborate routine (actually it’s probably best to refer to it as a ritual) to get my lashes the best they can be, and am resigned to knowing they will never be perfect.
 Even after my steps to better lashes, they have been known to collapse, and I sometimes commit the cardinal sin of re-curling throughout the day!
 Because for me, a lifted lash makes for a happier face.
 And I was not blessed with much lash lusciousness.
 They have even fallen out in times of high stress.
-In general I am not wrong in saying I am Lash-Challenged.
+I am one of the lash-challenged people on the planet.
+First World Problems.

 My routine now consists of curling my lashes like this (pay attention, it’s complicated!)